DrehanM/PintOperatingSystem/doc/project3.md

 `byte_to_sector`: We find the sector number corresponding to the offset by traversing the tree structure based off the offset.
 For example, at 0 offset we will traverse the 0th index of the doubly indirect, and return the 0th index of the indirect for the sector number.
 At 512 offset we will traverse the 0th index of the doubly indirect, and return the 1st index of the indirect.

-`inode_write_at`: The change we make here is while inode->length < offset, we `add_sector_to_file` and fill the sector with zeros.
-Once we get to the offset we can write as before.
+`inode_write_at`: We first acquire `inode->l`.
+We then check inode->length < offset + size,  and call `add_sector_to_file` and fill the sector with zeros.
+Once we get to the offset we release `inode->l` write as before.
 If are writing past the end of our file, we call `add_sector_to_file` as many times as the remaining size of the write // 512 and continue.

 ### Synchronization
+In `inode_write_at`, our use of the lock `inode->l` solves the problem of two processes appending sectors to a file at the same time.
+This still allows multiple processes to write to different disk sectors of the same file, it just ensures that `add_sector_to_file` isn't called concurrently, since this would cause our indirect tree to be wonky.

 This part is operating at the disk level and we always work through the cache.
 We assume our cache is synchronized from part 1, therefore we don't have to do any syhnchronization as here by transitive property.